vpslabs/lemp/README.md

 # LEMP Installer
 The Linux-Nginx-MariaDB-PHP (LEMP) installer for local computer and VPS for Ubuntu / Debian derivative.

-This will remove installed PHP, NginX and MariaDB then install the LEMP stack from ppa:ondrej/php
+This will remove installed PHP, NginX and MariaDB then install the LEMP stack from ppa:ondrej/php desired version:

 ## Installation